WCPFC Tuna Fishery Yearbook - Annual Catch Estimates

 The tables of catch statistics cover the WCPFC key tuna and billfish species caught in the region: albacore (Thunnus alalunga), bigeye (Thunnus obesus), skipjack (Katsuwonus pelamis), yellowfin (Thunnus albacares), black marlin (Makaira indica), blue marlin (Makaira nigricans), striped marlin (Tetrapturus audax) and swordfish (Xiphias gladius).
 The WCFPC, through their member countries, are now obliged to compile estimates of key shark species, some of which are now covered in the longline fleet tables: blue shark (Prionace glauca), silky shark (Carcharhinus falciformis), oceanic whitetip shark (Carcharhinus longimanus) and mako sharks (Isurus spp.).

-Catches of other species are not covered explicitly and estimates of discards (weight) have only been included in total catch by species since 2017 (see OFP, 2023), noting that estimates of discards in number are not yet included.
-Recent studies have used observer data in order to better estimate bycatch and discards in the longline and purse seine fisheries (see Peatman, 2023, and Peatman et Nicol, 2023).
+Catches of other species are not covered explicitly and estimates of discards (weight) have only been included in total catch by species since 2017 (see SPC-OFP, 2024), noting that estimates of discards in number are not yet included.
+Recent studies have used observer data in order to better estimate bycatch and discards in the longline and purse seine fisheries (see Peatman et Nicol, 2023; Peatman et al. 2024).

 The main industrial fishing methods employed in the WCPFC region include longline, pole-and-line, purse seine and troll.
 The domestic fisheries of Indonesia and the Philippines employ several other methods.
 Driftnet fishing for albacore in the South Pacific Ocean ceased in 1991.
 Individual fleets presented herein cover vessels that are flagged to that nation and those vessels considered to be ‘chartered’ according to the WCPFC Conservation and Management Measure (CMM-2021-04) on Charter Notification.